The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

 This region will be crucial in the statement of Theorems \ref{thm: Discrete Bifurcation} and \ref{thm: Continuous Bifurcation} classifying the onset of Turing instability with respect to the discrete and continuous parameters respectively.
+Biologically, this region is approximately the region where the melanophore death rate is faster than the spontaneous birth rate.
+The content of Theorems \ref{thm: Discrete Bifurcation} and \ref{thm: Continuous Bifurcation} suggests that this is a requirement for pattern formation to occur.
+It is likely that there exists a more complex set of physiological conditions which are necessary and that this simplified set of conditions holds only for the simplifying assumptions made in this analysis.
 It is important to note that, while these results require \(N\) be sufficiently large, this does not mean that the value of \(N\) must be exceptionally large.
 After the presentation of the theorems, we also explore the case of the minimal value of \(N\).

-To build intuition for the effects of altering each of the four parameters, Figures \ref{fig: h3N6 Cheb plots}, \ref{fig: b3d10 Cheb plots} and \ref{fig: Bifurcation no asymptotes} show the sets \(F=0\) for different parameter values and in different parameter planes.
-The effect in the \(xy\)-plane of changing \(d\) while \(h\) and \(N\) are held constant is explored in Figure \ref{fig: h3N6 Cheb plots}.
-The effect in the \(xy\)-plane of changing \(h\) and \(N\) while \(b\) and \(d\) are held constant is explored in Figure \ref{fig: b3d10 Cheb plots}.
-Finally the effect in the \(bd\)-plane of changing \(h\) and \(N\) is explored in Figure \ref{fig: Bifurcation no asymptotes}.
+In Figures \ref{fig: h3N6 Cheb plots} and \ref{fig: b3d10 Cheb plots}, we can develop an intuition for the style of argument employed in the proofs of the main theorems.
+These theorems establish some necessary and some sufficient conditions on the parameters for spatially periodic instability to occur as well as bounds for the Fourier modes which have the strongest linear instability.
+In the \(xy\)-plane, the key objects are the curve \(y=T_{h}(x)\), the points \((x,y)=(x_{k},T_{h}(x_{k}))\) embedded in this curve, and the region where \(F<0\).
+There is instability if and only if \(F(x_{k},T_{h}(x_{k}),b,d)<0\) for some \(k\), so we seek to show instability by showing one of the points \((x,y)=(x_{k},T_{h}(x_{k}))\) lies in the region where \(F<0\).
+To establish the desired bounds, we must bound the region on which the minimum of \(F(x_{k},T_{h}(x_{k}),b,d)\) occurs.

+Figure \ref{fig: h3N6 Cheb plots} explores the effect in the \(xy\)-plane of changing \(d\) while \(h\) and \(N\) are held constant.
+Generally speaking, the further the point \((b,d)\) is from the boundary of \(\mathcal{P}\), the larger the region \(F<0\) becomes.
+If this region expands to include one of the points \((x,y)=(x_{k},T_{h}(x_{k}))\), then the equilibrium will become unstable to perturbations with the corresponding Fourier mode.
+This motivates the first major step in the proofs of the main theorems: establishing bounds on the \(F=0\) level set in the \(xy\)-plane.